PureMintSoftware/Proportional-Image-Resizer/README.md

 by Pure Mint Software
 --------------------------

-Resizes a folder of images to a new user determined size, whilst keeping the proportions of the original images.
-It outputs the resized images to a new "Resized" folder inside the original image folder.
-Any files which don't require resizing will just be copied to the "Resized" folder instead.
+Resizes images in a folder (and its subfolders) to a new user determined size, whilst keeping the proportions of the original images.
+It outputs the resized images to a new "Resized" folder inside the source folder.
+Any files which don't require resizing will be copied to the "Resized" folder so that every image is replicated in "Resized".

 Example
 -------